Chiri Cloud 80's Top & 3/18 Yarn is Here!

 We've achieved our goal to make top from our alpaca, and its surpassed our expectations.
 Its unbelievably soft and strong and spins so easily.
-Its selling for $24 per OUNCE at PortFiber.
+Its selling for $24 per OUNCE until stock runs out at PortFiber.

 We found we had a little ‘problem’ 6 years ago.
 Our finest fleeces were too fine for a mini mill to process.
 So, the question was how are we going to process our fiber?
 We got into alpacas as wonderful, enchanting fiber animals.
 After a few years of research, it became clear we had 2 problems: the fineness of our fiber and the small amount we produce.
 Mills that could handle the run size couldn’t handle the fineness.
 And mills that could handle the fineness had really large minimum runs.
 More research led us to believe that top was the best product to make, and the Maine Top Mill was born.